rudraPratapSing-H/scratchCode/README.md

 **Worker Nodes (Consumers)**
 - Independent execution servers that continuously poll the Redis queue
+- Maintains a pool of pre-warmed Docker containers for near-instant execution
-- Upon receiving a job, spins up an isolated Docker container
+- Upon receiving a job, pulls a running container from the warm pool (falling back to cold start if empty)
 - Injects user code and executes it against test cases
 - Updates the database with the final verdict
 - Horizontally scalable: run 1 or 1,000 workers simultaneously